judering/judering.github.io/index.md

 Performance of “Within an Egg of Space” by Concorde for their 40th anniversary concert on the 18th September at the Hugh Lane Gallery, Dublin.

-PRAISE FOR ‘WHAT WAS':
-Top 100 albums of the year in the Sunday Times Culture magazine (Dec 7th) featured my album ‘What Was’ as no.9 in the Contemporary Music albums of the year!
-Delighted to make the grade!
-‘What Was” was also mentioned by the music critic of the New Yorker, Alex Ross on his blog The Rest is Noise.

-ALBUM RELEASE: My debut album What Was has been released on Ergodos records.
-Funded by a Recording Scheme grant from Music Network.
-For more details please visit www.ergodos.ie

 ## JUNE 2016:

 Panoval for piano, violin and tape – performed by Joseph Houston and Aisha Orazbayeva at the Lutheran Hall, Adelaide road as part of an AIC concert called Modern Classics.